PrimCraft/primcraft.com/_i18n/en-US/servers/es/server-rules.md

 9. repeatedly harassing other players;
 10. repeating minor offenses multiple times.

-Anything not mentioned above is probably a minor offense.
+Any offense not mentioned above is probably a minor one.
 Again, our admin team reserves the right to interpret and amend the above-mentioned rules.